 These are a type of very important postnatal exercises.
 They strengthen the pelvic floor muscles and keep them healthy.

-Once you have learned how to carry out theses exercises, you really don't have to lie down to do them.
-Sitting, standing or walking works fine too.
-Since you then can do these exercises anywhere, make it a rule to do them for example while feeding your baby, cooking or whatever makes you remember to do them.
+Once you have learned how to carry out these exercises, you really don’t have to lie down to do them.
+Sitting, standing, or walking works fine too.
+Since you then can do these exercises anywhere, make it a rule to do them for example while feeding your baby, cooking, or whatever makes you remember to do them.

 After you have your baby, you will want to begin exercising slowly.
 Don’t push yourself too hard, and stick with light exercises.
 After all, your baby needs you to get healthier, not blow a head gasket!